 What is the difference between the parties and celebrations between the two Carnivals?

-Salvador Carnival is more of a street party with locals vs Rio which is a bit more touristy and features more parties/clubs and the famous Samba Parade.
+Salvador Carnival is more of a street party with locals vs Rio which features more parties/clubs and the famous Samba Parade.
 For the Carnival in Salvador, you celebrate by actually participating in street parties or grandstand clubs called “camarotes”, while in Rio you attend the Carnival parade typically on one night (Sunday and/or Monday nights are the best nights) while the other nights are spent at private carnival parties.
 (Here is a useful link for FAQ’s regarding Rio’s carnival).

 Are there Carnival street parties in Rio?

 YES.
 Carnival in Rio is growing and evolving into a street party carnival in recent years and is becoming more and more similar to Carnival in Salvador.
 The main difference though is the sheer scale.
 Carnival in Rio has hundreds of smaller (and a handful of large Bloco street parties) but they pale in comparison to those of Salvador which has literally MILLIONS of people and is the world’s largest street party. (below is a picture of a typical bloco in Rio).

 Are Carnival street parties in Brazil free?

 In Rio YES, in Salvador, they are NOT and actually very expensive.
 In Salvador, you must pre-purchase street party shirts called “abadas” (pictured below).
 Abadas range in price from about $50USD for the “not so good” parties up to over $500 for one single party!
 In Rio, parties are not as organized and commercialized, as Salvador which can bring in big-name artists and thus charge a hefty fee for the Carnival parties.

 What are carnival parties like in Salvador?